redthirten/vu-progression-api/README.md

 > [!NOTE]
 > This repository is for development and the few who would like to host their own private master server.\
 > \
-> If you would like your VU server to be included in public global progression, please contact Red-Thirten (`red_thirten`) on the [VU Discord](https://discord.gg/dpJwaVZ) to obtain your token.
+> If you would like your VU server to be included in public global progression, please visit [this wiki page](https://github.com/redthirten/vu-progression-api/wiki/Public-Global-Progression).

 A global progression master API server for tracking and providing player progression in [Venice Unleashed (VU)](https://veniceunleashed.net/) servers via the [vu-progression](https://github.com/thysw95/vu-progression) mod.